Moonlight Gourami (Trichopodus microlepis) Species Profile & Care Guide

 |GH||2 - 25|

-Origins of the Moonlight Gourami
+Natural Habitat of the Moonlight Gourami

 The Moonlight Gourami is found in the tropical areas of Thailand, Vietnam, and Cambodia.
 It favours shallow, still or slowly moving waters with plenty of vegetation such as swamps, ponds, bogs and lakes.
 These fish are also found in the floodplains of the Mekong River.